Aeneas: Rust Verification by Functional Translation: Symbolic Abstractions and Functional Translation

 \subsubsection{Synthesis Rules}

 \fi The rules are in \fref{pleasenomorerules}, where \textsc{T-} stands for translation; they describe a process in which we traverse the source program in a forward fashion, simultaneously updating our symbolic environment and generating pure $\lambda$-terms.
 Our final judgment operates over LLBC statements $s$ and takes two forms.
 For statements that are in terminal position, we write $M, \Omega \vdash s \updownarrow e$, meaning statement $s$ compiles down to pure expression $e$ in environment $\Omega$ and translation meta-data $M$.
 But for statements that are not in terminal position (i.e., on the left-hand side of a semicolon), we are faced with the usual mismatch between statement-based languages and let/expression-based languages.
 We solve the issue by allowing expressions to contain a hole, to receive a continuation -- we write $E[\cdot]$.
 Our judgement for non-terminal statements is thus of the form $M, \Omega \vdash s \updownarrow E[\cdot] \dashv M', \Omega'$ -- we note that this form produces an updated environment $M', \Omega'$ to allow chaining with subsequent statements.
 In practice, our implementation uses continuation-passing style to keep things readable, as opposed to an AST definition with holes for our target language.
+In both cases, we let $\updownarrow$ be either $\downarrow$, for translating a forward function, or $\uparrow^\rho$, for translating the backward function associated to region $\rho$.
+We spare the reader the grammar of expressions $e$, which is a standard lambda-calculus; suffices to say that we use $\leftharpoonup$ to denote the monadic bind operator, as in \sref{examples}; monadic returns appear as $\kw{ret}$.
+The synthesis of variables is captured by the rules \textsc{Pure-*}; as we alluded to earlier, our translation never encounters, nor produces, a source variable $x$; rather, they structurally visit a symbolic value and map source \emph{symbolic} variables to variables in the target $\lambda$-calculus (\Rule{Pure-Symb}).
+Naturally, in practice, we use heuristics to pick sensible names for the symbolic variables, thus guaranteeing that the output of our translation is readable.
+Conversion of types from source to target is almost the identity, except for $\kw{Box}\,\tau$, $\tmbrw\rho\tau$ and $\tbrw\tau$ which become $\tau$, consistently with \Rule{Pure-Box}, \Rule{Pure-Mut-Borrow} and \Rule{Pure-Shared-Borrow}.